colinmurphy1/colinmurphy1.github.io/content/posts/wireguard-vpn-home.md

 systemctl enable wg-quick@wg0
 {{</ highlight >}}

+For my client, I am using the WireGuard Windows application.
+To configure it, you will need to the generated configuration into it, and add in the keys where required.
+Once it's configured, you can then connect to the VPN.

+Other clients, such as the iOS and Android clients, will be configured in a similar fashion.

 That's it!
 You should now be able to access your local network resources over a VPN.
 You can test connectivity by pinging the server peer address (192.168.99.1), and a LAN address such as 192.168.1.1.
 If you get a reply from